grafana/grafana-infinity-datasource/docs/sources/references/azure-blob-storage.md

 > This feature is available only from version 2.1.0

-To retrieve docs(JSON/CSV/TSV/XML) from Azure Blob Storage, you need to setup **Azure Blob Storage** type of authentication.
+To retrieve JSON,CSV, TSV, or XML objects from Azure Blob Storage, you need to setup **Azure Blob Storage** authentication.

 ## Authentication